JakobOvrum/Dirk/README.markdown

 Example:

-    dmd main.d -IDirk -IDirk/libev Dirk/lib/dirk.a
+    dmd main.d -IDirk -IDirk/libev -L-lev Dirk/lib/dirk.a

-(Note: on Windows, the file extension for the library may be `.lib` in many cases)
+(Note: on Windows, the file extension for the static libraries may be `.lib` in many cases)

 Building on Windows
 ============================================